bobanetwork/boba_legacy/boba_documentation/developer/network-moonbeam.md

 # Bobabase (1297)

-## BobaBase Addresses
+## Bobabase Addresses

-For **primary contracts and addresses** see [packages/contracts/deployments/bobaBase/README.md](../../packages/contracts/deployments/bobabase/README.md)
+For **primary contracts and addresses** see [packages/contracts/deployments/bobabase/README.md](../../packages/contracts/deployments/bobabase/README.md)

-For **secondary addresses**, such as L2 Tokens and Messengers, please see the [BobaBase address registration dump](../../packages/boba/register/addresses/addressesBobaBase_0xF8d0bF3a1411AC973A606f90B2d1ee0840e5979B.json).
+For **secondary addresses**, such as L2 Tokens and Messengers, please see the [Bobabase address registration dump](../../packages/boba/register/addresses/addressesBobaBase_0xF8d0bF3a1411AC973A606f90B2d1ee0840e5979B.json).

-## BobaBase Links and Endpoints
+## Bobabase Links and Endpoints

 |                 |                                                                                    |
 | --------------- | ---------------------------------------------------------------------------------- |